 Chengdu, an ingeniously designed and built city, has kept its original name and location unchanged for over 2,300 years.

-With the largest number of restaurants among all cities in China, Chengdu showcases great inclusiveness and diversity in its food culture.
+Chengdu has the largest number of restaurants among all cities in China and showcases great inclusiveness and diversity in its food culture.

 Chengdu is known as the UNESCO City of Gastronomy.
 It's not hard to find there are restaurants and street vendors serving mouth-wateringly delicious dishes and snacks on pretty much every street.
 Channel “Delicacies” presents the popular dishes & snacks in Chengdu.